EnvoyAI/examples/README.md

 ### Machine
 Your algorithm can be any combination of trained statistical model, neural net, explicit procedure, decision tree or anything else you can imagine.
-In order for an algorithm to be used on the EnvoyAI Platform, it must be packaged into a container along with its runtime requirements, schema information, and other metadata.
+In order for an algorithm to be used on the EnvoyAI Platform, it must be packaged into a Docker container along with its runtime requirements, schema information, and other metadata.
 We call this packaged container a _machine_.